earthai-tech/k-diagram/README.md

 - **Anomalies** — Where do predictions miss, and by how much?
 - **Patterns** — How does accuracy vary across conditions or locations?

-The library is designed with applied settings in mind, including environmental forecasting (subsidence, floods, climate impacts), but is general enough for many time-series and geospatial tasks
+The package is designed with applied settings in mind, including environmental forecasting (subsidence, floods, climate impacts), but is general enough for many time-series and geospatial tasks.

 ---

-## Installation
+## 📥 Installation

 ### From PyPI (recommended)